mostafa-ehab22/Autonomous-VTOL-Aircraft/README.md

 This created a massive compute burden, increasing the risk of thermal throttling or process crashes mid-flight.

+> [!NOTE]
-By moving cognitive logic to the cloud, the Pi is freed up to do what it does best:
+> By moving cognitive logic to the cloud, the Raspberry Pi is freed up to do what it does best:

-- 🖥️ **The Pi:** Real-time YOLO11 inference, ROS2 coordination & safety-critical failsafes
+> - **Pi:** Real-time YOLO11 inference, ROS2 coordination & safety-critical failsafes.
-- 🌥️ **The Cloud:** Mission decisions, state logging, pilot alerting & message reliability
+> - **Cloud:** Mission decisions, state logging, pilot alerting & message reliability.

 <div align="center">